Graphics-Group/Covid-19-visualizations/README.md

   - days 7-23: the establishment of community-spread
   - days 23-38: another rise perhaps associated with spring-breakers returning

-Starting at day 38, another uptick?
+  - days 38- , another uptick.

 Another question I want to ask deals with differences between large counties and and small counties.
 My idea was to split the counties into